TMC MP Satabdi Roy hints at problems with party, may take 'decision' on Saturday | Politics

 In the biggest single-day exodus from the TMC,political heavyweight Suvendu Adhikari, along with 35 partyleaders including five MLAs and an MP, joined the BJP duringShah's rally in Medinipur on December 19, setting off achurning as several disgruntled leaders rallied behind him.

-Since the 2019 Lok Sabha elections, when the BJPbagged 18 seats from the state, 14 legislators of the TMCMLAs, four from the Left Front and two from the Congress havejoined the saffron party.
+Since the 2019 Lok Sabha elections, when the BJPbagged 18 seats from the state, 14 legislators of the TMC,four from the Left Front and two from the Congress havejoined the saffron party.

 None of them, however, have resigned from their posts.